naturallyanton/tokens-studio-style-dictionary-example/README.md

 ## To do

 - [ ] Find the most appropriate solution to manage line height tokens in Tokens Studio.
-- [ ] When a token references another token within the same set, it's value is parsed instead of preserving the alias.
+- [ ] When a token references another token within the same set, its value is parsed instead of preserving the alias.